 Frank Mann is an American artist interested in vision and visual perception.
 Mann has exhibited widely, with major exhibitions in New York, London, Amsterdam, Paris, Barcelona, and Berlin.
 He has received awards for international exhibitions and biennials as well as the Sandro Botticelli prize, presented by the EA Editore Publishers of Rome in 2015, and the International Human Rights Award, presented by the Italian Academy of Art of the World, in recognition of his significant artistic activities completed during 2016.
 He represented the United States in the Collateral Event of the 56th Venice Biennale, Italia Docet Laboratorium at the Palazzo Barbarigo Minotto, San Marco, Venice, Italy in 2015.
 Mann’s work has been included in exhibitions on six continents and acquired by public and private collections in the United States, Asia, and in Europe.
-He has selectively collaborated with non-profit cultural organizations including ASCA, BAN, and COLAB in the U.S., the Association D’Art International of Mirabel, France, and the i - AM Foundation of Milan, Italy.
+He has selectively collaborated with non-profit cultural organizations including ASCA, BAN, and COLAB in the U.S., the Association D’Art International of Mirabel, France, the i - AM Foundation of Milan, Italy, and the GAA Foundation, Leiden, Netherlands.
 Mann worked as a studio assistant to Dorothea Rockburne.
 His first works exhibited in New York were at Franklin Furnace and Artists Space.
 He lives and works in New York.

 Press Release Jet